soul4rent/AWBW-Map-Checklist/README.md

 - Are heavily contested bases placed in the middle of both player's tank turns?

 ## Standard A Rank Map Checklist
 Note: This is where map ranking becomes a lot more subjective and difficult to rank.
-B rank maps are often picked for tournaments, and if people like them, they are promoted to B rank and vice versa.
+Interesting B rank maps are often picked for tournaments, and if people like them, they are promoted to A rank and vice versa.

 - Does the map have a ABBA or BAAB opening order for the optimal vehicle, without specific FTA cheese strats?
     - If the map has a battlecopter opening, does it force FTA by requiring an AA to be built for first vehicle?